C.J. Uzomah Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 Matchup vs. Baltimore

-- Uzomah has averaged 18.9 receiving yards per game in his seven career matchups against the Ravens, 3.6 fewer than his over/under for Sunday's game.
+- In his seven matchups against the Ravens, Uzomah's 18.9 receiving yards average is 0.6 less than his over/under for Sunday's game (19.5).

-- Uzomah has caught a touchdown pass against the Ravens once, but did not have multiple TDs in that game.
+- In seven matchups, Uzomah has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Ravens.

 - Note: Uzomah's stats vs. Ravens date back to 2016.